Hollande taps bank economist to steer economic policy

 As deputy chief of staff, Macron oversaw economic policy as Hollande struggled to revive the euro zone's second-biggest economy.
 A former Rothschild partner, he was the business community's ear at the Elysee presidential palace, otherwise stuffed with career technocrats with little experience in the private sector.

-He was also one of the main architects of Hollande's shift towards more market-friendly policies at the start of the year, with plans to phase out 30 billion euros ($41 billion) in company payroll taxes over three years.
+He was also one of the main architects of Hollande's shift towards more market-friendly policies at the start of the year, with plans to phase out 30 billion euros (24.48 billion pounds) in company payroll taxes over three years.

 Hollande's popularity has collapsed as he failed to live up to promises he would turn around a stagnant economy and cut back on unemployment.